-In September 2010, the FDA held a public meeting of its Veterinary Medicine Advisory Committee, or VMAC, to review the FDA's findings regarding AquAdvantage® Salmon.
+In September 2010, the FDA held a public meeting of its Veterinary Medicine Advisory Committee, or the VMAC, to review the FDA's findings regarding AquAdvantage® Salmon.
 The VMAC, which was disbanded in September 2013, was a group of independent experts charged with providing scientific advice to the FDA on animal drug and food issues.
 The VMAC had no authoritative power regarding the approval of the NADA but was convened to listen to the results of the FDA review process and to provide an outside opinion on the FDA's conclusions.
-The VMAC concluded that AquAdvantage® Salmon is indistinguishable from other farmed Atlantic salmon, is safe to eat and does not pose a threat to the environment under the conditions in which it would live and be harvested.
+At the public meeting, the FDA posed four questions to the VMAC relating to the safety and effectiveness of AquAdvantage® Salmon, including safety to the animal, safety of consumption, safety to the environment and effectiveness of the growth gene.
+The Chairman's Report of the VMAC relating to the public meeting stated that (1) the VMAC found no evidence to conclude that the gene construct was unsafe to the animal, (2) a large number of the test results studied by the VMAC established similarities and equivalence between AquAdvantage® Salmon and traditional Atlantic salmon and that the levels of growth hormone contained in AguAdvantage® Salmon did not appear to be biologically relevant from a food safety standpoint, although the VMAC noted that it could not conclude from the data submitted that AquAdvantage® Salmon would be more or less allergenic than traditional Atlantic salmon, (3) the multitude of barriers to escape of AquAdvantage® Salmon at both our Prince Edward Island and Panama facilities were extensive, mitigating the potential environmental impact of escape and (4) there was evidence to support our claim that AquAdvantage® Salmon grows faster than traditional Atlantic salmon.
 The VMAC did not vote or make a recommendation on whether to approve the NADA and certain members of the panel recommended additional monitoring to determine whether the growing conditions could cause health abnormalities.
 While the FDA is not bound by the VMAC's recommendations or opinions, the VMAC did not dispute the FDA's conclusions that AquAdvantage® Salmon is safe for human consumption.

 On December 26, 2012, the FDA published its environmental assessment, or EA, for AquAdvantage® Salmon, along with its preliminary Finding of No Significant Impact, or FONSI, confirming that an approval of the pending NADA would not have an adverse effect on the environment.
-The FDA opened up a 60-day period for public comment on the EA and FONSI.
+The FDA opened up a 60-day period for public comment on the EA and preliminary FONSI.
 On February 13, 2013, the FDA extended the period for public comment by an additional 60 days and that period expired April 26, 2013.